 A non-traditional food by most standards, guinea pigs are considered a special treat in areas of South America.
-Amy Huang explains more, and lets the adventurous readers among us know how to prepare this dish.
+Amy McPherson explains more, and lets the adventurous readers among us know how to prepare this dish.

 Travel anywhere near the Andes in South America, whether you are in Peru, Ecuador or Bolivia, and you are likely to be served ‘cuy’, or guinea pigs, sometime during your stay.
 It is a delicacy saved only for special guests and occasions, and if you are ever offered cuy while dining with a local family (and unless you are vegetarian), do not turn it down.
 Consider it a privilege that the Andean communities are willing to share this precious source of meat with us.
 Try to overlook its name and think pigeon or rabbit.
 You’ll realize guinea pigs do make great menu items.

 Before we all start campaigning to animal welfare, consider this: South America’s Andeans have been farming guinea pigs for centuries.
 The ‘cuy’ comes from a pre-Colombian era and is considered food of the nobles.
 These little creatures are like the chickens, cows, goats, and pigs of our world; they are easy to farm in the harsh climates of their surroundings where what we consider as ‘normal’ farm stock would not survive.
 They also breed well, and provide important nutritional benefits for the people, whose diet mainly consists of corn, potatoes, rice and beans.